mekza/algoliasearch-client-readme-generator/include/templates/README.md

 -------------

 You can easily copy or rename an existing index using the `copy` and `move` commands.
-**Note**: Move and copy commands overwrite destination index.
+**Note**: Move and copy commands overwrite the destination index.

 <%= snippet("copy_move_index") %>

-The move command is particularly useful is you want to update a big index atomically from one version to another.
-For example, if you recreate your index `MyIndex` each night from a database by batch, you just have to:
+The move command is particularly useful if you want to update a big index atomically from one version to another.
+For example, if you recreate your index `MyIndex` each night from a database by batch, you only need to:
- 1. Import your database in a new index using [batches](#batch-writes).
+ 1. Import your database into a new index using [batches](#batch-writes).
 Let's call this new index `MyNewIndex`.
- 1. Rename `MyNewIndex` in `MyIndex` using the move command.
+ 1. Rename `MyNewIndex` to `MyIndex` using the move command.
 This will automatically override the old index and new queries will be served on the new one.

 <%= snippet("update_index") %>

-Backup / Retrieve all index content
+Backup / Retrieve of all index content
 -------------

-You can retrieve all index content for backup purpose or for SEO using the browse method.
+You can retrieve all index content for backup purposes or for SEO using the browse method.
-This method retrieve 1000 objects by API call and support pagination.
+This method retrieves 1,000 objects via an API call and supports pagination.

 <%= snippet("backup_index") %>

 Logs
 -------------

-You can retrieve the last logs via this API.
+You can retrieve the latest logs via this API.
 Each log entry contains:
  * Timestamp in ISO-8601 format
  * Client IP
- * Request Headers (API-Key is obfuscated)
+ * Request Headers (API Key is obfuscated)
  * Request URL
  * Request method
  * Request body